Qualified and Non-qualified Scholarship and Fellowships

 differentiates between the two and describes the tax ramifications

 Qualified scholarship/fellowship is amount used to pay tuition and fees required of all individuals in a program.
 Qualified scholarship/fellowship payments are made through the Office of Financial Aid.

 Non-qualified scholarship/fellowship is amounts that exceed tuition and required fees, and are used for travel, room & board, incidental expenses and optional equipment or require services be performed as a condition for receiving the scholarship or fellowship.
-Payment for a non-qualified scholarship/fellowship is made using a check voucher unless there are required services, and in that case paid through payroll.
+A scholarship for health insurance is Non-qualified (taxable).
+Students need to show they have insurance but not all get it through Tufts since most are covered under their parents plans.
+Thus that fee is not required of all people in the program.
+Payment for a non-qualified scholarship/fellowship is made using electronic check voucher unless there are required services, and in that case paid through payroll.